Understanding Amazon’s Vendor Central Platform Can Make Seller Central a Breeze

 Amazon Vendor Central is a portal created to allow manufacturers and customers to connect.
 In this platform, Amazon is functioning as the distributor or middleman.
 Brands sell their products to Amazon (often in very large quantities) at a lower profit margin.
 Amazon then resells the inventory under their own brand.

 If you’re using the Amazon Vendor Central program to sell on the Amazon platform, you’re referred to as a first-party seller.
 When it comes time to fulfillment, you’re acting as a supplier, selling to Amazon.

-Typically, selling on Vendor Central model follows a traditional distribution model where you first negotiate pricing and terms with your Amazon buyer.
+Typically, selling through Vendor Central follows a traditional distribution model where you first negotiate pricing and terms with your Amazon buyer.
 Then, after signing a Vendor Agreement, a purchase order is created, and you’ll ship your product to Amazon and receive replenishment PO’s or through Direct Fulfillment.

 Amazon’s Vendor Central:

 - Sell directly to Amazon (not end users)